wissam/wissam/README.md

 I'm Wissam — a systems-first engineer focused on building reliable, intelligent, and resilient backend infrastructure.
 I specialize in cloud-native environments, automation pipelines, and the orchestration of distributed systems.

-Lately, I’ve been designing an experimental AI-powered framework that merges automation, memory, and modularity — aiming to build tools that *work with you*, not just for you.
+Lately, I’ve been designing an experimental AI-powered framework that merges automation, memory, and modularity.

 ---